Emergency

 The conflict in the Sahel is upending lives and livelihoods and forcing more people to flee in desperation.
-The climate emergency, declining agricultural production, inter-communal tensions and global economic headwinds that increase food and fuel prices are the major drivers of hunger in Central Sahel – including Burkina Faso, Chad, Mali and Niger.
+The climate crisis, conflict, inter-communal tensions, declining agricultural production and global economic downturns that increase food and fuel prices are the major drivers of hunger in Central Sahel – including Burkina Faso, Chad, Mali and Niger.

 Escalating violence in Burkina Faso, Mali and Niger has driven hundreds of thousands of refugees across the border, seeking safety in coastal countries.
 This makes West Africa one of the fastest-growing displacement crises in the world.

-In Burkina Faso, an estimated 1 million people remain trapped in besieged areas, cut off from aid, trade and markets, cell-phone connections and basic social services.
+An estimated 3.5 million people In Burkina Faso, Mali and Nigeria remain trapped in besieged areas and are cut off from assistance.
 Access to besieged areas is one of the greatest challenges humanitarian workers face.

-The ongoing political crisis in Niger, and subsequent economic sanctions and border closures, are driving up hunger and humanitarian needs – which had already hit unprecedented levels in recent years.
+Ongoing insecurity in Niger, along with low agricultural productivity, climate shocks and volatile markets, is driving up hunger and humanitarian needs – which had already hit unprecedented levels in recent years.

 All forcibly displaced people in Central Sahel need urgent, life-saving assistance.
 Most of them are hosted by communities who are themselves often deprived and extremely vulnerable.
 Food needs are inexorably on the rise, at a time when humanitarian access is becoming increasingly challenging.